Brazilian Supreme Court panel sentences Bolsonaro to more than 27 years in prison for coup attempt

 BRASILIA, Brazil (AP) — A panel of Brazilian Supreme Court justices sentenced former president Jair Bolsonaro to 27 years and three months in prison Thursday after convicting him of attempting a coup to remain in office despite his 2022 electoral defeat.

-Bolsonaro, who has always denied any wrongdoing, is currently under house arrest in Brasilia.
-He can appeal the ruling.
+Bolsonaro, who has always denied any wrongdoing, can try to appeal the ruling.
+He is currently under house arrest in Brasilia.

-Four of the five justices reviewing the case in the panel found the far-right politician guilty on five counts, in a ruling that will deepen political divisions and likely prompt a backlash from the United States government.
-It makes Bolsonaro is the first former Brazilian president to be convicted of attempting a coup.
+The five counts are: attempting a coup after losing the 2022 race to President Luiz Inácio Lula da Silva in a plot that prosecutors alleged included plans to kill Lula; participating in an armed criminal organization; attempted violent abolition of the democratic rule of law; damage qualified by violence; and deterioration of listed heritage.

-U.S. President Donald Trump said that he was “very unhappy” with the conviction.
-Speaking to reporters as he departed the White House, he said he always found Bolsonaro to be “outstanding.”
+Bolsonaro’s co-conspirators, all of them former Brazilian officials, were also sentenced for their roles in the attempted coup.
+Gen. Braga Netto, Bolsonaro’s former defense minister and running mate in 2022, received 26 years.
+Admiral Almir Garnier got 24 years.
+Gen. Augusto Heleno received 21 years and Gen. Paulo Sérgio Nogueira got 19 years.
+Lieutenant Colonel Mauro Cid, who cooperated with investigations, was given two years under an open regime.

 One of the justices, Cármen Lúcia, said she was convinced by the evidence the Attorney General's Office presented against the former president.
 “He is the instigator, the leader of an organization that orchestrated every possible move to maintain or seize power,” she said.